hackforla/calendaring-service-fe/README.md

 ### Branching

+- Make sure you CLONE this repo and DO.
+NOT.
+FORK. the repo.
 - Create a branch off of main and name it according to the Jira ticket
   - (For example if you want to create a new branch for Jira ticket CS-6, run `git checkout -b CS-6`)
 - Push this branch to the remote